howtographql/howtographql/content/backend/typescript-apollo/1-getting-started.md

 ---
 title: Getting Started
-pageTitle: 'Getting Started with GraphQL, Typescript and Apollo'
+pageTitle: 'Getting Started with GraphQL, TypeScript and Apollo'
 description:
-  'Learn how to setup a GraphQL server with Typescript & Apollo as well as best practices for defining the GraphQL schema.'
+  'Learn how to setup a GraphQL server with TypeScript & Apollo as well as best practices for defining the GraphQL schema.'
 question: 'What role do the root fields play for a GraphQL API?'
 answers:
   [